obiwanus/focus-zig/LOG.md

 # TODO
 - Make an open file dialog like in VSCode
-    - Draw a rectangle where the dialog would go
+    + Draw a rectangle where the dialog would go
         + Create a solid color pipeline
+        + Send some vertices to the new pipeline
 - Fix editing near the end of the buffer (can't get cursor close enough)

 # DONE